Broad goes from Nighthawk to Lord of the Night

 Had England not been beaten 1-0 in the Caribbean, would they have ever returned?
 Or if they had been part of the defeated squad, would they have played again?
 Broad said being left out of that tour "arguably saved my career".

 Since they were reunited at the beginning of the home summer, no other pace bowlers in the world have as many Test wickets as Anderson and Broad, with 38 and 34 respectively.
 Of all bowlers, only Nathan Lyon has more.
-Broad might well be ahead of his great mate and the Australia off-spinner had he not missed the tour of Pakistan in December following the birth of his daughter.
+Broad might well be ahead of Anderson and the Australia off-spinner had he not missed the tour of Pakistan in December following the birth of his daughter.

 On Saturday Broad sealed yet another record for his partnership with Anderson.
 His first wicket, a nip-backer to bowl Devon Conway, was the 1,002nd they have taken in Tests together, beating the previous best held by Australia greats Glenn McGrath and Shane Warne.